-How to Calculate the Value of a Personal Injury Case
+How to Calculate Value of a Personal Injury Claim

 The following are just some of the variables that greatly affect how much compensation a plaintiff can recover for their injuries.